johnvuko/JT3DScrollView/README.md

 ```

-You can disable the effect and act like a classic `UIScrollView` by setting the effect
+You can disable the effect and act like a classic `UIScrollView` by setting `effect` to `JT3DScrollViewEffectNone`.

-`JT3DScrollViewEffectNone`.
+Effects are just preset for some properties used for the animations, you can adjust all effects with:

+- `angleRatio`
+- `rotationX`
+- `rotationY`
+- `rotationZ`
+- `translateX`
+- `translateY`

+All this properties are relative to the position X of the subview.

 ## Requirements